 ERC developer guide¶

-An introduction to the ERC rational and the technology choices made within the project Opening Reproducible Research, and ideas for downstream products based on ERCs.
-This documents is targeted at developers who wish to create tools for creating, validating, and consuming ERC.
+An introduction to the ERC rational and the technology choices made within the project Opening Reproducible Research (o2r), and ideas for downstream products based on ERCs.
+This documents is targeted at developers who wish to create tools for creating, validating, and consuming ERC or who wonder about why specific tools or approaches were taken in designing the ERC specification.

 Convention over configuration and DevOps¶